Mountain Victory

-"Mountain Victory" is a short story by American author William Faulkner first published in the December 3, 1932 issue of The Saturday Evening Post.
+"Mountain Victory" is a short story by American author William Faulkner first published under the title "A Mountain Victory" in the December 3, 1932 issue of The Saturday Evening Post.
 The story is unusual among Faulkner's works in that it takes place outside of his fictional Yoknapatawpha County.
 It deals with historical themes common to much of Faulkner's later work, including social and racial divisions in the South following the American Civil War.

 Plot summary

 The story opens with Major Saucier Weddel, a wounded officer in the Confederate Army, and his black servant, Jubal, seeking shelter at a small cabin high in the mountains of Tennessee, formerly a Confederate state.
 With the Civil War at an end, Weddel believes that the time for killing is over, and wishes to return to his mansion in Mississippi.
 However, his occupation becomes a source of tension with the owners of the cabin, who are sympathetic toward the Union.
-Their oldest son, Vatch, who served in the Union army, makes no secret of his hatred for rebels like Saucier Weddel, or for black people like Jubal.
-When Jubal drinks too much corn liquor and passes out, Major Weddel finds himself alone, surrounded by his enemies, in a land that is part of the South and yet seems to him to be far removed from the grace and gentility of the great plantations.
+Their oldest son, Vatch, who served in the Union Army, makes no secret of his hatred for rebels like Weddel, or for black people like Jubal.
+When Jubal drinks too much corn liquor and passes out, Weddel finds himself alone, surrounded by his enemies, in a land that is part of the South and yet seems to him to be far removed from the grace and gentility of the great plantations.
 The story concludes in a tragic finale that underscores both the futility of war and the difficulty of social change.